ACFPeacekeeper/rgmc/README.md

 ```

 ## Running experiments
-They are two different ways you can train and/or test models.
+There are two different ways you can train and/or test models.

 ### Command Line
 In order to begin a new experiment from the command line, you must choose the architecture, dataset and stage for the experiment: